-Over the last several years I have, for various reasons, performed research into many areas of Rhodesia's military history, be it in response to a widow's quest for information about her late husband's service during World War II in North Africa, or following up on the scant information given by a pioneer headstone.
+Over many years I have, for various reasons, performed research into many areas of Rhodesian and international military history, be it in response to a widow's quest for information about her late husband's service during World War II in North Africa, or following up on the scant information given by a pioneer headstone.

 I have access to a variety of sources, both here in the UK and overseas, including military service records, census data and birth and death records.
 If you require any of my research services please contact me.

 “Gerry – you have done a phenomenal job on this.
 We are most grateful – truly something that we can pass on to the family.”

 “Thanks again Gerry – it is fantastic to have this record of my grandfather.
 Due to family circumstances as a child I was never told much about my family especially once my mother passed away nothing was ever said about her family so that makes this record very special.
 Thanks so much.”

 “You have dug up an amazing amount of info through a big network of people and as my wife says, this is a valuable family record, of which we had little beyond scrap books.”

 “I can’t begin to thank you for ALL the information you have sent me.
 All you information is just brilliant.”

 “My wife was so excited to receive your lovely email this morning, you will never realise what you have done for her.
 You are obviously a Scholar, Gentleman and a Rhodesian to do such an outstanding service for us.”